xquyvu/ez-expense/README.md

 ## TODO

+- When I add row, the previous details I filled in are lost
+- Use another name for .env.template, like openai_config.json
+- Test when there are no existing expenses
+- Instructions to set up Azure OpenAI, create subscription etc.
+- Improve UX for people without AzureOpenAI / subscription etc.
 - Find other ports if the current ones are not available
 - Make names consistent (HVE, EZ-Expense, Hyper Velocity Expense)
 - Add one-shot mode